Socialist market economy: Analysis

+In his analysis of whether socialist market economy approaches would be suitable to Cuba, Fidel Castro contended that China's approach would not work for Cuba because China's socialist market economy approach benefitted from factors lacking in Cuba: China's large size and global economic importance, significant geographic distance from the United States, and a domestic market that could attract foreign investment, including from the United States.

-Other Marxist analyses point out that because the Chinese economic system is based on commodity production, has a role for private capital and disempowers the working class, it represents a capitalist economy.
+Other Marxist analyses point out that because the Chinese economic system is based on commodity production, has a role for private capital, and disempowers the working class, it represents a capitalist economy.
 Classical Marxists believe a socialist commodity economy (or a socialist market economy) is contradictory.
-Other socialists believe the Chinese have embraced many elements of market capitalism, specifically commodity production and privatisation, resulting in a full-blown capitalist economic system.
+Other socialists believe the Chinese have embraced many elements of market capitalism, specifically commodity production and privatization, resulting in a full-blown capitalist economic system.
 In the past, although many enterprises were nominally publicly owned, the profits were retained by the enterprises and used to pay managers excessively high salaries rather than being distributed amongst the population.
-This old status quo is no longer the case, as part of Xi Jinping's anti-corruption campaign, SOE executives have faced 50% pay cuts, the "commanding role" of the CCP over SOEs has been cemented in law and SOEs have been required to have Staff and Worker Representative Congresses (SWRCs), a form of workplace democracy, with 80% of registered companies in China having them, including some private sector companies.
+In 2020, the "commanding role" of the CCP over SOEs was cemented in law and SOEs have been required to have Staff and Worker Representative Congresses (SWRCs), a form of workplace democracy, with 80% of registered companies in China having them, including some private sector companies.

 Characteristics

 Enterprise and ownership types

-Public ownership in the socialist market economy consists of state-owned assets, collectively owned enterprises and the publicly owned shares of mixed enterprises.
-These various forms of public ownership play a dominant role in the socialist market economy alongside substantial private and foreign enterprises.
+Public ownership in the socialist market economy consists of state-owned assets, collectively owned enterprises, and the publicly owned shares of mixed enterprises.
+These various forms of public ownership dominate the socialist market economy alongside substantial private and foreign enterprises.

+The principles of the socialist market economy legitimized the idea that ownership of state-owned enterprises could be structured in various forms, including majority state-owned joint stock companies.
 There are a few major forms of state-owned enterprises in China today: